alien-traveler/CSE151A_Project/README.md

 During analysis, I discovered that the model's performance was overly optimized when including all features, primarily due to the dominant influence of the "STATUS" feature.
 I conducted tests that demonstrated the model could achieve nearly 100% prediction accuracy using only the "STATUS" feature.
 However, with it, the linear regression model performed better.
 To improve performance without relying on the "STATUS" feature, I transitioned to using the XGBoost Classifier, achieving a 95% accuracy rate even without including "STATUS."
 Finally, I enhanced the report by including confusion matrix visualizations to provide a clearer understanding of the model's performance and classification outcomes.

 Jiesen: I also activevly participated in the discussions on the dataset selection and proposed the dataset that we ended up using.
 I did the exploratory data analysis on half of the features of the dataset, also performing data engineering on them.
 On the problem of imbalanced dataset, I proposed different possible causes of the issue and proposed different potential solutions to the issue.
 Later on of the project, I took on the role of the writer.
 I refined all of the reports since Milestone2, while writing discussion and conclusion for each of them.
 For the final report, I wrote the EDA section of the methods, the entirety of the discussion section, and the conclusion section.

+Will: I actively contributed to discussions on dataset selection, data exploration, preprocessing, and the development of our models (Model 1 and Model 2).
+For my portion of the project’s features, I applied one-hot encoding, standardization, and created visualizations such as pairplots and boxplots.
+Additionally, I proposed and implemented logistic regression as our initial model and addressed data imbalance by incorporating the stratify parameter.
+Beyond the technical work, I assisted in drafting earlier milestone documents, contributed to writing the result section of the final report, and refined the report for overall consistency and clarity.
+Throughout the project, I collaborated with the team to manage the project timeline, ensuring that we met all our deadlines and milestones.
+I also oversaw version control on GitHub, resolved merge conflicts, and handled other logistical tasks.
+By coordinating team efforts and clarifying individual responsibilities, I helped maintain an effective and cohesive working environment.